wunderlins/protohand/README.txt

 On many modern platforms it is possible to register custom protocol handlers with the shell.
-This program is intended to map URIs to pre-confiured programms and execute certain actions as well as limited input validation for security reasons.
+This program is intended to map URIs to pre-confiured programms and execute certain actions as well as doing limited input validation for security reasons.

-Once the program is called, it expects a URI as first parameter or from stdin.
+Once the program is called, it expects a URI as first parameter.
 The URI is broken down into scheme, authority, path and query (see rfc3986, section 3 for details).
 Once the described parts are extracted from the URI it is mapped to a local executable.
 The definition which URIs can be mapped to